elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments.md

 url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
 score: -1.0
 related_article1:
-    id: 160007
+    id: 160129
-    title: How can setting reading goals and reflecting on content enhance reading comprehension?
+    title: >-
+        How can students prioritize tasks to improve their time management skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
+    url: /learn/education-studies/questions/how-can-students-prioritize-tasks-to-improve-their-time-management-skills
 related_article2:
-    id: 160335
+    id: 159957
-    title: How can setting group goals and assigning roles improve the effectiveness of study groups?
+    title: >-
+        What is metacognition, and why is it important for self-awareness in learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-group-goals-and-assigning-roles-improve-the-effectiveness-of-study-groups
+    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-selfawareness-in-learning
 related_article3:
-    id: 160153
+    id: 160075
-    title: What are the main learning theories, and how can they be applied to improve educational outcomes?
+    title: >-
+        How can academic resources be utilized to maximize learning outcomes and support academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-learning-theories-and-how-can-they-be-applied-to-improve-educational-outcomes
+    url: /learn/education-studies/questions/how-can-academic-resources-be-utilized-to-maximize-learning-outcomes-and-support-academic-success
 related_article4:
-    id: 159959
+    id: 160138
-    title: What are the essential skills involved in developing critical thinking, and how can questioning assumptions enhance these skills?
+    title: >-
+        What strategies can be used to structure and deliver an effective presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-skills-involved-in-developing-critical-thinking-and-how-can-questioning-assumptions-enhance-these-skills
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-structure-and-deliver-an-effective-presentation
 related_article5:
-    id: 160065
+    id: 159960
+    title: >-
-    title: Why are elective modules important, and how can they be selected to broaden knowledge and explore interests?
+        What are common barriers to critical thinking, and how can they be overcome?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-elective-modules-important-and-how-can-they-be-selected-to-broaden-knowledge-and-explore-interests
+    url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
 ---

 &nbsp;